privacybydesign/pbdf-website/pages/en/irma-explanation.md

 The Privacy by Design foundation does not monopolise IRMA and its technology.
 The software is open source and is freely available, for everyone to use.
-Also other parties can play the coordinating and issuing roles that the foundation is playing at this stage.
+Also other parties can play the coordinating and/or issuing roles that the foundation is playing at this stage.
 In fact, it would be better if [iDIN](/issuance-idin) or the [BIG register](/issuance-big) would directly issue IRMA attributes